BabuinoControllers/IOTBox_StarterKit/md/SENSORS.md

 Sensors are digital function blocks designed for telemetry.
 They allow users to get remotly measures collected from sensors connected to the board.

 ## Instantiation
-Super Administrators can instantiate and configure sensors.
+Only super administrator can instantiate and configure sensors.
-Beloow commands creates an instance of a sensor object on the device and relevant local instance and set changes to fields.
-Set methods only change the status of field of local object.
-In order to propagate changes on remote device an update method shall be invoked.
+Below commands create an instance of a sensor object on the device and create also a local object instance.
+Commands set also fileds value.
+Set methods operates on local object fields only.
+In order to propagate changes to remote device the update method shall be invoked.
 ```
 	Sensor = new Sensor(superA, Sensor.SENSOR_TYPE_GPIO, true);
 	sensor.syncroFields(superA);